 28. Possession, viewing or distribution of obscene materials, including electronic possession, distribution or viewing (sexting)

-30. Possession, threat or use of a dangerous weapon,1 including firearms, and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.)
+31. Possession, threat or use of a dangerous weapon, 2 and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.)

-34. Possession or claimed possession of prescription and/or non-prescription medicine while at school and/or school related functions without prior administrative approval
+35. Possession, claimed possession, distribution or claim distribution of supplements, prescription medicine and/or non-prescription medicine while at school and/or school related functions without prior administrative approval

-39. Threatening behavior, including but not limited to gestures, written, verbal, or physical acts, or, electronic communications
+40. Threatening behavior, including but not limited to gestures, written, verbal, or physical acts, or, electronic ommunications

 In addition, conduct occurring outside of the normal school day or off technology center property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will also result in disciplinary action, which may include in-school placement options or out-of-school suspension.
 This includes but is not limited to electronic communication, whether or not such communication originated at school or with technology center equipment, if the communication is specifically directed at students or technology center personnel and concerns harassment, intimidation or bullying at school.